How to Help Yourself and Others

 ALCOHOL MYTHS

-There are so many myths and rumours about the effect consuming alcohol can have on you, we're here to dispel these myths and get to the truth!
+There are so many myths and rumours about the effect consuming alcohol can have on you, we're here to debunk these myths and get to the truth!

 Check out some of the most common Myths that we hear from young people - and what the actual TRUTH is...